turingschool/try-turing/backend-online-advanced/iteration/index.md

 ## A More Advanced Method

 Sometimes, we don't want to perform the exact same action on every element in an array.
-Let's think about the favoriting feature on Kahoot:
+Let's think about the favoriting feature on YouTube:
-- A user can "favorite" a kahoot
+- A user can "favorite" a video
-- A user can view all kahoots
+- A user can view a dashboard that potentially unlocks all videos
-- A user can click a button to view favorited kahoots _only_
+- A user can click a button to view favorited videos _only_

-How did the program sift through all the elements in the `kahoots` array and know to only show some?
+How did the program sift through all the elements in the `videos` array and know to only show some?
 Again, since Ruby is _such_ a friendly language, it gives us a method called `select` that does the heavy lifting for us.

 [Let's take a look](https://repl.it/@ameseee/select-intro) at the syntax: